 To my utmost chagrin, there is nothing spectacular about my hair.
 On a good day (cough, rarely), it's clean, bouncy, shiny, and depending on how I style it, swinging with either silk pillowcase–induced waves (these are my favorite!) or smooth and sleek strands.
 As a child, I started out with platinum and fluffy hair, and then it morphed to dishwater and stringy, to brassy and curly (around middle school), to still brassy but also fried (high school), before finally settling into my favorite, least revolting phase right around my freshman year of college: bright buttery blonde with soft and natural waves.
-Of course, blame Murphy and his laws, but as soon as my hair hit its best stride—I'd found the right shade of blonde, styling MO, and products—I torched it all off my head.
+Of course, blame Murphy and his laws, but as soon as my hair hit its best stride—I'd found the right shade of blonde, styling MO, and products—I ruined my hair with bleach.
 Or rather, a colorist who shall go unnamed did.
 That was back during my sophomore year of college, and countless cuts, color jobs, extensions, more cuts, and six years later, I'm finally back to a place of loving my hair and actually receiving compliments on it.
 (A true win when you have a hair history like mine.)

 Of course, I haven't gotten there alone.
 I've been able to work with some of the top colorists in the business since landing here at Byrdie as an assistant editor, gleaning some of their best tips and tricks for gaining (and maintaining!) a healthy head of hair.
 I swear by both Ritual's Multivitamins ($30) and Hum Nutrition's Hair Sweet Hair Gummies ($25), have laid off the heat styling, slashed my color appointments roughly in half, and, of course, cultivated a holy-grail collection of hair products.